-Every environment can be used with VR exposure therapy (CBT) or Virtual Reality desensitization (EMDR)
+Every environment can be used with VR exposure therapy (CBT), Virtual Reality desensitization (EMDR) or Minfulness meditatons

 We follow the recommendations of the WHO in using CBT and EMDR to reduce vivid, unwanted, repeated recollections of traumatic events